Does Mandatory Addiction Treatment Work?Alyssa

 Most mandatory drug treatment programs within the U.S. and around the world fall somewhere in between these two extremes.
 In this global analysis, mandatory detention was a part of many of the programs observed by the Boston Medical Center, where hundreds and even thousands of people are detained for periods ranging from a couple of months to multiple years.
 These facilities are run by police officers and members of the military, rather than by medical and addiction care professionals.

 This is an oppressive form of addiction rehabilitation and is not allowed in the United States or in many other developed nations.
 Instead, our country has relied on drug courts as diversionary programs since the late 1980s.
 The first drug court was established in Miami-Dade County, FL in 1989.
 The program was created in response to growing frustrations over repeatedly seeing the same faces in court for non-violent drug offenses.
 As of June 30, 2014, there were 2,968 drug courts in the United States, with programs operating in every U.S. state and territory.

 Specifics about U.S. Drug Courts

 Drug courts combine treatment with the structure and authority of a judge and court system.
-The programs provide nonviolent people with substance abuse problems with intensive court supervision, mandatory drug testing, addiction treatment and other social services in an effort to keep them out of jail or prison.
+The programs provide nonviolent people with substance abuse problems with intensive court supervision, mandatory drug testing, treatment, and other social services in an effort to keep them out of jail or prison.
 When faced with the alternative of incarceration, many happily choose drug courts.
 Ideally, these programs help participants break the cycle of substance abuse and addiction.

 It’s important to note that these programs are optional.
 Drug offenders must agree to all of the program’s requirements and successfully meet all obligations in order to avoid jail, have their sentences lessened or have charges reduced or dismissed.
 While there could be some debate as to how ‘optional’ these programs are in reality, the fact that U.S. Congress has continuously supported its development is a sign that drug courts are considered to be effective.